-The IAFF Center of Excellence is a product of the International Association of Fire Fighter’s dedication to helping firefighters overcome the unique mental health challenges they face.
+The IAFF Center of Excellence is a product of the International Association of Fire Fighter’s dedication to helping fire fighters overcome the unique mental health challenges they face.
 The center treats only IAFF members, so clients are surrounded by people who can relate to their experiences.

 “We have evidence-based diagnostic procedures,” Dr. Craig Katz, a consulting physician for the IAFF Center of Excellence, said at the 2017 Vincent J. Bollon Affiliate Leadership Training Summit.
 “We don’t just diagnose for problems.
 We also diagnose for strengths.
 We do a resilience assessment and some other strength-focused diagnoses.
 We are going to use those diagnoses to inform the clinical tracks that the firefighters that come to the facility will go into.”

+Clients are assigned to individualized therapy tracks based on the diagnosis made during their assessment.
 “In the different tracks, we’re using evidence-based psychotherapies that have been designed by international experts,” Katz said.

-For clients with a substance use disorder in addition to an acute stress disorder or acute PTSD
+Acute Trauma: For clients with a substance use disorder in addition to an acute stress disorder or acute PTSD

-For clients with a substance use disorder and chronic PTSD
+Post-Traumatic Stress Disorder: For clients with a substance use disorder and chronic PTSD

-For clients with a substance use disorder and clinical depression
+Major Depression: For clients with a substance use disorder and clinical depression

 GriefFor clients with a substance use disorder and complicated grief

-For clients with one of the above diagnoses but no substance use disorder
+Behavioral Health: For clients with one of the above diagnoses but no substance use disorder

+Group therapy is also a key component of treatment.
+The center offers several types of group therapy to fit clients’ specific needs.
 “The groups are going to be a little more about peer support, education and sharing with one another what having that particular problem is like and how people cope with it,” Katz said.

 The IAFF Center of Excellence is committed to providing professional care with compassion and kindness.
 Firefighters are also asked to commit to certain standards and comply with facility rules during their stay.